errolleesw/odin_private-events/README.md

 - Implemented devise model as an afterthought.
 Got practice creating new db migration scripts to make updates
 - Learnt how to add associations to models and automatically create accompanying db scripts.
 - Learnt how to use the #build associate on the #create action to automatically populate fields like creator id based on the logged-in user.
+- Practiced using active record queries to filter records from a model
+- Practiced using scopes to filter records
 -